emanuelfrazao/ml-diaries/23-03-12/README.md

 so - git is special with regards to perforce (and the like), in that: it makes use of distributed repos, not centralized; it uses (optimized) snapshot version control, not delta.

-what would be the consequences of these options? - we'll see!
+what would be the consequences of these options? - we'll see if we get to understand (!)

 ## git basics

-git, being a file-tracker, when associated with a repo/folder [does] —
+some structuring of git

-### high-view
+### basic high-view

 * every file in the folder is in one of two self-descriptive states:
   * `untracked` - the default